thingsplode/aws_role_sync/README.md

 --capabilities CAPABILITY_NAMED_IAM --profile member1 \
 --template-body file://./cfn_templates/cross_account_access_for_invited_members.yaml
 ```
+*Please Note:* the "member1" string needs to be changed to the name of the profile your member account;

 Wait until the following command returns **"CREATE_COMPLETE"**:
 ```bash
 aws cloudformation describe-stacks --stack-name cross-account-access-roles \